lonepo/SASTRA101/README.md

 ### 🚿 Hot Water & Hygiene

-* Available in common restrooms
+* Available in common restrooms(1st year hostels have only common restrooms)
 * Bring your own *bucket, mug, and toiletries*

 ### 🥛 Milk Timings